vanderoffice/CA-Strategy/Executive Draft/02-governance-model.md

 **ODI's Role in This Plan:**

-The E3 model creates empowered champions at every agency who can mandate adoption of ODI-developed tools, practices, and standards.
-ODI transitions from optional service provider to essential enabler:
+The proposed E3 model would create empowered champions at every agency who can mandate adoption of ODI-developed tools, practices, and standards.
+ODI would transition from optional service provider to essential enabler:

 - **Innovation Methods:** CalInnovate approaches become standard practice for all E3 initiatives
 - **Training Infrastructure:** CalAcademy becomes foundational training for all E3 leaders, Fellows, and data governance teams